 |Location:||California, United States|

-- Prepare lesson plans with clear objectives that facilitate active learning; assign and evaluate classwork and exams to students; prepare required reports and communicate progress to parents and colleagues.
+- Assign and evaluate classwork and exams to students; prepare required reports and communicate progress to parents and colleagues.

 - Use relevant technology to support and differentiate instruction; adapt new technology and teaching strategies to encourage the progress of individual students.

-- Maintain and post accurate and timely student attendance, grades, and other required records on PowerSchool/Schoology.
+- Post accurate and timely student attendance, grades, and other required records on PowerSchool/Schoology.

-- Join the Student Confidential Learning Plan as needed; set notifications, implement, and actively participate.
+- Join the Student Confidential Learning Plan as needed.

 - Use effective classroom management techniques in accordance with the policies of the school.